 Heat range is a means of designating how hot a plug will run in operation.
 It refers to the ability of the spark plug to heat transfer from the firing tip of the insulator to the cooling system of the engine.

-These types of spark plugs are used in the heavy-duty of the continuous running high-speed engine to avoid overheating.
-When a plug runs tool cold, the carbon deposits on the insulator around the centre electrode.
+These types of spark plugs are used in the heavy-duty continuous running high-speed engine to avoid overheating.
+When a plug runs tool cold, the carbon deposits on the insulator around the center electrode.

 A hotter running plug will burn this carbon away and prevent its formation.
 A plug that runs hot will wear more rapidly since the high temperature causes the electrode to burn away more quickly.

-If a plug runs too hot, the insulator may take on the white or greyish cast and may appear blistered.
-Low speed, medium-duty engines running at colder operating condition require a hot spark plug.
+If a plug runs too hot, the insulator may take on a white or greyish cast and may appear blistered.
+Low-speed, medium-duty engines running at colder operating conditions require a hot spark plug.

-Different engine working in various condition need a plug having a specific heat range, and manufacture producing plugs in several heat ranges.
+Different engines working in various conditions need a plug having a specific heat range, and a manufacturer producing plugs in several heat ranges.
 In between the hot and cold spark plugs, medium hot and medium cold spark plugs are also available to suit the specific condition of the engine.